Bana (singer)

 Adriano Gonçalves (5 March 1932 – 13 July 2013), known by his stage name Bana and called the "King of Morna", was a Cape Verdean singer and performer of the morna style, the plaintive, melodic lament which is a staple musical style of the country.

 Biography

-He was born in Mindelo on 5 March 1932, some sources said he was born on 11 March.
+He was born in Morguin Street, Mindelo on 5 March 1932, some sources said he was born on 11 March.
 In his childhood years, he was surrounded by music with local singers.
 At age four, he appeared with local singers.

+Bana lost his mother, Maria Cristina, at 16 and his father, Vasco Almeida, two years before.